 - 1. Must complete the academic work in required and elective courses as stipulated in the student handbook. - 2.
-Must notify the high school principal and have application in for approval by the specified date each year. - 3.
+Must notify the high school principal and have application in for approval by the specified date each year.
+Does this occur - 3.
 Will be permitted to attend graduation ceremonies at the end of the school year, but will not be eligible to participate in extracurricular activities during spring semester. - 4.
 Understand that class rank will be finally determined with the graduating class at the end of the 8th semester. - 5.
 Must be responsible for contacting the high school principal's office or school counselor's office monthly after leaving school in order to facilitate graduation plans.
+Does this occur